By Last Updated: June 11th, 2026

 opal tip

 A cremation garden is a private, landscaped area—often in a backyard or on private land—where cremated remains can be scattered, buried, or memorialized.
-There is no one way to create a memorial garden, which offers an ongoing connection to the departed, intimacy, and an affordable option combined with cremation services.
+There is no one way to create a memorial garden.
 These spaces may include:

 • Memorial stones or engraved plaques